US braces for dangerous blast of cold, wind and snow

 KANSAS CITY, Mo.
-(AP) — A large of swath of the U.S. braced Tuesday for a dangerous mix of below-freezing temperatures, howling winds and blizzard conditions scheduled to arrive on the first day of winter and disrupt plans for millions of holiday travelers.
+(AP) — A large swath of the U.S. braced for a dangerous mix of sub-zero temperatures, howling winds and blizzard conditions scheduled to arrive Wednesday and disrupt plans for millions of holiday travelers.

-The blast of wintry weather will descend upon the Plains and upper Midwest on Wednesday, then blow toward Appalachia and the East Coast.
+The blast of frigid weather landing on the first day of winter will hammer the Pacific Northwest and northern Rockies before gripping the Plains in a deep-freeze and blanketing the Midwest with heavy snowfall, forecasters say.
+By Friday, the arctic front will push south into places that don’t hold up well in the cold, like the Gulf Coast.

 Authorities across the country are worried about the potential for power outages and warned people to take precautions to protect the elderly, the homeless and livestock — and, if possible, to postpone travel.

-The northern-most regions of the U.S. could see wind chills approaching 70 degrees below zero (minus 57 Celsius) in the coming days.
+The northern-most regions of the U.S. could see wind chills approaching 70 degrees below zero (minus 57 Celsius) — cold enough to leave exposed skin frostbitten in a matter of minutes.

 Even warm-weather states are preparing for the worst.
 Texas officials are hoping to avoid a repeat of the February 2021 storm that left millions without power, some for several days.
-Temperatures were expected to dip to near freezing as far south as central Florida by the weekend, raising worries about the homeless.
+Temperatures were expected to dip to near freezing as far south as central Florida by the weekend.

 The drop in temperatures will be precipitous.
 In Denver, the high on Wednesday will be around 50 degrees (10 degrees Celsius); by Thursday, it is forecast to plummet to around zero (minus 18 Celsius).